exasol/error-code-crawler-maven-plugin/README.md

 The `highest-index` property contains the index of the last error code declaration.
 So in the example the highest error code could be `E-EXM-3`.
 This plugin validates that value of this property is higher or equal than the actual highest.
 You can safely use this property to determine the next error code.

+For the moment the value of this property needs to be updated manually

 ## Usage

 You can also invoke this plugin manually using `mvn error-code-crawler:verify`.